molecula/documentation/cloud/cloud-configuration/_posts/2022-12-10-cloud-user-edit-role.md

 ---
-title: How do I edit Cloud user details?
+title: How do I change a user role?
 ---

 Administrators can edit all **Active** user accounts, including: